 Sonos launched the amplified ZonePlayer ZP100 and CR100 controller back in 2004.
 And it hasn't looked back since, continuing to innovate with new products to expand and enhance the listening experience at home, while adding streaming services to its ever growing roster of offerings.

 There are two main types of players in the Sonos system: all-in-one Zoneplayers such as the Play:1, Play:3 and Play:5, and CONNECT-branded products that can turn existing audio equipment into a Sonos Zone.
-There's also a Sonos Sub and the Sonos Playbar soundbar, for use with a TV.
+There's also a Sonos Sub, the Sonos Playbar soundbar and the recently announced Sonos Playbase soundbase, for use with a TV.

 Sonos apps and services

 In addition to the ability to play a digitally stored music collection, which can be streamed from a NAS (Network Attached Storage) device, Sonos comes with a multitude of music apps and services that allow you to customise playlists and explore new or forgotten music.

 Qobuz and Tidal bring CD-quality, lossless streaming to Sonos.
 While the other music services offer files at up to 320kbps, Qobuz and Tidal on Sonos offer unlimited streaming access to CD-quality FLAC files at 16-bit/44.1kHz for a monthly subscription charge.

 "So if I want a wireless multi-room speaker system in my home, I should turn to Sonos?"

 Not so fast.
 There are other options to consider, some of which offer more or do certain things better.
 There are plenty of alternative wireless speakers and a number of multi-room sound systems on the market to challenge Sonos's dominance.

 The key hook here is support for high-resolution audio and in turn the musical, punchy sound.
 Setting the system up is simple, there's a good selection of speaker models and a great control app, too.

-Bluesound is a worthy rival to Sonos, and may suit your needs better should you want to listen to hi-res music.
+Bluesound is a worthy rival to Sonos, and may suit your needs better should you want to listen to hi-res music - Sonos has recently stated that hi-res audio support is not currently in its plans.